Mount Stuart Royal Naval Hospital, 1914-1919 Wellcome V0029750.jpg (https://creativecommons.org/licenses/by/4.0)], via Wikimedia Commons

 Given the hindsight of 40+ years, I would now visualize what I was trying to say differently (Figure 2).
 Had it also been a low-cost publishing option back then, I undoubtedly would have opted to use color, not that doing so makes much difference except possibly in the visual appeal of the model:

-What either version of this conceptual model hopefully conveys is that while one could be committed professionally to researching just a single relational dimension in this complex of relationships—as it seems most doing social network analysis today prefer to do—if you want to learn not just how social relations are structured but also why, then it would be naive to assume what you are observing socially can be explained solely by social properties and social processes.
+What either version of this conceptual model hopefully conveys is that while one could be committed professionally to researching just a single relational dimension in this complex of relationships—as it seems most doing social network analysis today prefer to do—if you want to learn not just how social relations are structured but also why, then it would be naive to assume what you are observing can be explained solely by social properties and processes.